Manual Creation: Design a template with essential details like business information, recipient details, invoice number, date, and payment terms.

 You can incorporate the date the invoice is issued at the start of the invoice number.

 For example, you could format this like 20220914-0001 or 2022-09-0001.

-Learn more about invoice number and how to use it correctly in our guide.
+💡Learn more about invoice numbers and how to use them correctly in our guide.